makkawysaleh/MarkovianTweeter/README.md

 ### Building
 * Clone the project.
-* Using CMake > 3.0 make a build folder inside the source directory
+* Make a folder called `build` inside the source directory
 * `cd` into the build folder
+* Make a text file named `credentials.txt` inside the build folder
+* In the first line of the file place your consumer key and in the second line place your consumer secret
 * type `cmake ..`
 * type `make`